ihmwg/IHMCIF/dictionary_documentation/documentation.md

 The various kinds of input data used in the integrative modeling are listed and described in the `ihm_dataset_list`, `ihm_related_datasets`, `ihm_dataset_related_db_reference`, `ihm_external_reference_info`, `ihm_external_files`  and `ihm_dataset_external_reference` categories (examples below).
 The restraints obtained from these data sources are handled in other data categories discussed in the following section.
+The `ihm_external_reference_info` and the `ihm_external_files` are generic categories that link out to information in standard formats stored in external files referenced via a DOI or as supplementary files stored locally.
+These are especially useful for referencing data currently not archived in other databases.

 Example for `ihm_dataset_list` category